swmitra/html-designer/README.md

 **1.0.15**
 * Preselection highlight on HTML fix
-* Weidget toolbox UI change.
+* Widget toolbox UI change.
-* Addition of Iframe as an element in widget toolvox
+* Addition of Iframe as an element in widget toolbox
-* Attribute editor restyling
+* Attribute editor re-styling
+* Removed bootstrap widgets from Widget toolbox ( see TODO section )